0xTong/0xTong.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi there! 👋 I'm Tong Xie, the CEO and co-founder of [GreenDynamics](www.greendynamics.com.au), and Group Lead of [UNSW AI4Science](https://unswai4s.notion.site/All-about-MasterAI-UNSW-AI4Science-1f4a59fe367b8131a72ec586362d930f).
-I received my PhD in Photovoltaics Materials and Computer Science from UNSW Sydney 🇦🇺 in 2025, where I was advised by [Bram Hoex](https://www.unsw.edu.au/staff/bram-hoex), [Clara Grazian](https://www.sydney.edu.au/science/about/our-people/academic-staff/clara-grazian.html) and [Sean Li](https://www.unsw.edu.au/staff/sean-li).
+I received my PhD in Photovoltaics Materials and Computer Science from UNSW Sydney 🇦🇺 in 2025, where I was advised by [Bram Hoex](https://www.unsw.edu.au/staff/bram-hoex)and[Clara Grazian](https://www.sydney.edu.au/science/about/our-people/academic-staff/clara-grazian.html).
 Before joining UNSW, I received my Bachelor's degree from the School of Material Science and Engineering at both Monash University (where I completed my final year project with [Jacek Jasieniak](https://www.monash.edu/engineering/jacekjasieniak)) and Central South University(China).

 <span style="color: green; font-weight: bold; font-family: sans-serif;">My Current Interests:</span>